 2. Content Extraction: The content of discovered files is read and processed

-3. Size Limitation: All rule files combined are truncated to fit within 3,000 characters total to ensure optimal performance
+1. Size Limitation (25k global budget): All rule files combined are truncated to fit within a 25,000 character global budget to ensure optimal performance

 Example Rule Files

-Here are examples of how you might structure automatic rule files in your repository:
+Here are examples of how you might structure agent rules in your repository: AGENTS.md example:

 # Backend Development Rules